noaione/yuusha-shoukan-ln/sources/v08/chapter1.md

 number of people who came to visit are astounding.
 Speaking of which, I completely put them away on my mind after receiving Lynn, but this Flying Dragon Services has made a contract with Magnawell-san where he would send his subordinates to work here...
-Unnn, how should I say this… They’re all huge.
+Unnn, how should I say this...
+They’re all huge.

 [...That’s a High Ancient Dragon...
 I’ve never seen one before.]